goatsofnaxos/VBAcmd/README.md

 © 2017 The Trustees of Columbia University in the City of New York.
 All Rights Reserved.

+VBAcmd is known to run on:
-Runs on Windows 7 Professional, Python 2.7.5 (WinPython distribution)
+- Windows 7 Professional, Python 2.7 (WinPython distribution)
+- Windows 10, Python 2.7 (Anaconda distribution)

 Instructions:
   - Rename VBAconfig.py.template to VBAconfig.py